-Since 2014, social media systems such as Twitter and YouTube have become an indispensable tool for the Consultations.
-Not only do they enable the event's key messages and proceedings to reach a much larger audience than was previously thought possible, they also enhance remote participation and allow a more inclusive and interactive discussion.
-In 2017, we will continue to develop new opportunities to allow participants, near and far, to get involved.
+Social media have become an indispensable tool for the Consultations.
+Not only do they enable event's key messages proceedings to reach a much larger audience than was previously thought possible, they also enhance remote participation and allow a more inclusive and interactive discussion.
+In 2019, we continue to develop opportunities to allow participants, near and far, to get involved.